Co3lho22/GolandRestApi/README.md

 ## Current Work-in-Progress and TODOs

-* **Update Config to Use Docker Environment Variables:** Modify the application to directly use environment variables set in docker-compose.yml.
 * **Volume for Logs:** Consider mounting the log directory (var) as a volume for persistent log storage.
 * **Implement Docker Secrets:** Update the application to use Docker secrets for sensitive data instead of relying on .env files.